Maciejnecka/Mediporta-task/README.md

 ![API](https://img.shields.io/badge/API-stackexchange.com-blue.svg?style=for-the-badge&logo=api&logoColor=white)

 ## 📚 Application Overview
-TagList provides a comprehensive solution for managing API items.
+TagList provides a comprehensive solution for managing API tags.
 Here are some key features:

 - Sorting: Sort API tags based on criteria such as name or popularity.
 - Pagination: Navigate through a large collection of API tags with ease using pagination controls.